Interlake-Saints/the-late-and-great/_posts/2006-03-13-susan-marie-holzknecht.md

 ---
 Susan, aka Susan Holzknecht Burke, passed away on March 13, 2006.
 She was 53 years old.

 S﻿adly, Susan is not the only member of her family on this page.
-Her younger brother, [Jim Holzknecht '81](https://ihsmemorial.org/class-of-1981/james-p-jim-holzknecht/), died in January of 2025.
+Her younger brother, [Jim Holzknecht](https://ihsmemorial.org/class-of-1981/james-p-jim-holzknecht/), died in January of 2025.